 It was during this turbulent time that ? and The Mysterians separated from their manager Lilly Gonzales in a dispute over money and her managerial decisions.
 Question Mark claimed that Gonzales' demands to the label were to blame for the collapse of the band's deal with Capitol.
 Inexperienced in financial matters, Gonzales had also given the band some very questionable advice that resulted in their signing away the copyrights to their original songs recorded at Cameo-Parkway.
 This very poor business decision still haunts them to this day.

-The lineup of the Mysterians was also altered after drummer Eddie Serrato was seriously injured in a car accident and was replaced by Jeff MacDonald.
+The lineup of the Mysterians was also altered after drummer Eddie Serrato was seriously injured in a car accident and was replaced by Jeff MacDonald and then former Bossmen drummer Pete Woodman who played with the band for almost a year.
 In addition, Frank Lugo decided to quit the band in order to spend more time at home with his new wife.
 He was replaced on bass by Lee Shrieve.
 Later in the year, the band signed with Ray Charles’ Tangerine record label in California, which was distributed nationally by ABC-Paramount.

 ? and The Mysterians began recording an album, and Little Frank Rodriguez got the thrill of his life when Ray Charles came to the studio one day and sat down at the keyboards with him.
 Tangerine eventually released one unsuccessful single from the sessions in 1969, “Ain’t It A Shame” b/w “Turn Around Baby (Don’t Ever Look Back)”, but the album was never released.
 It is the great lost ? and The Mysterians LP that is still locked away in somewhere in the vaults.
 According to Bobby Balderrama, the “lost album” showed the band moving in some new directions as the 1960’s drew to a close.